 "Ethics and spiritual principles should be the basis of everything we do in life.
 All that we say, all that we think.
 Every activity should be based on that, including selection of investments.
 You wouldn't want to be the owner of a company that is producing harm for the public, and therefore, you wouldn't want to be the owner of a share of a company that is producing harm for the public.
 We should all give great attention to that, and probably it will be profitable to you, because companies that are harmful ordinarily do not prosper for very long." — Sir John Templeton

 When managing your investments, our philosophy is to aim for the best returns for our clients— based on each client’s individual needs, risk tolerance, and objectives—while also seeking to make a positive impact in the world.

-Unlike other financial planning companies, our specialized knowledge of BRI and relationships with managers who screen the companies in which they invest for certain social and moral issues, provides an opportunity for clients to align their investment decisions to their faith and values while raising social consciousness of what activities one's investment dollars are funding.
+Unlike other financial planning companies, our specialized knowledge of BRI and relationships with managers who screen the companies in which they invest for certain social and moral issues provides an opportunity for clients to align their investment decisions to their faith and values while raising the social consciousness of what activities one's investment dollars are funding.

 This level of investment screening is entirely possible within the primary aim of achieving adequate diversification and working toward each client's individual financial needs and objectives.

 Investing is not an end in itself, but rather a means to help one pursue their most important goals.
 With that in mind, we take a disciplined approach to investment management and legacy planning and recognizing that investing is both an art and a science.